h4ndzdatm0ld/nornir_netconf/README.md

 <details><summary>Netconf Connection Plugin</summary>

-Below is the snippet of a host inside the host-local.yml file and its associated group, 'sros'.
+Below is the snippet of a host inside the host-local.yml file and its associated group, `sros`.

 ```yaml
 nokia_rtr: